arpitsingh04/TOVOUS-INDUSTRIAL-SOLUTIONS-PRIVATE-LIMITED/client/src/pages/Admin/README.md

-# Intralink Admin Panel
+# Tovous Industrial Solutions Admin Panel

-This is the admin panel for the Intralink website, built with React and TypeScript.
+This is the admin panel for the Tovous Industrial Solutions website, built with React and TypeScript.

 ## Features